-- 32. Food producers should limit lead in foods to levels below recommended MLs in the General Standard for Contaminants and Toxins in Food and Feed (CXS 193-1995) or standards established by national or regional authorities for foods and food additives; this is particularly important for foods intended for infants and children. - 33.
+- 32. Food producers should limit lead in foods to levels below recommended MLs in the General Standard for Contaminants and Toxins in Food and Feed (CXS 193-1995) or standards established by national or local authorities for foods and food additives; this is particularly important for foods intended for infants and children. - 33.
 Where standards are not available, national or local authorities should consider establishing standards limiting the concentration of lead allowed in foods, including the traditional foods of their countries.
 In the absence of standards, national or local authorities or industry should monitor selected foods, including dietary supplements, to ensure that lead levels do not rise above normal background levels or are as low as reasonably achievable. - 34.
 Food processors should choose food and food ingredients, including ingredients used for dietary supplements, that are below the recommended MLs, or where no MLs are available, that are as low as reasonably achievable.
-Where feasible, they should also consider whether the land used to produce crops has been treated with lead-containing pesticides, sewage sludge, fertilizers, or biosolids.
+Where feasible, they should also consider whether the land used to produce crops has been treated with lead-containing pesticides and fertilizers (including sewage sludge and biosolids). - 35.
+Food processors should consider having control measures in place to monitor incoming ingredients or verify that suppliers are providing ingredients that are below the recommended MLs or where there are no MLs available, that levels are as low as reasonably achievable.
+Food processors should consider occasional testing of incoming raw materials and finished products for lead to verify that their control measures are functioning effectively. - 36.
+More focused testing should be considered for ingredients or products known to contain high lead levels or that are intended for infants and children.
+This is particularly important for ingredients or products that may have a history of economic adulteration. - 37.
+For foods for infants and children, consideration should be given to sourcing of raw materials and ingredients used in the manufacture of finished products to ensure levels of lead are as low as reasonably achievable.